 Ahead of me is an unusually large crowd limbering up in front of a starting line straddling the Gallops (an open valley formed by an ancient river and more recently favoured by horses).
 Anticipation seizes as I draw closer, a horn sounds and I’m caught up in the race (there’s nowhere else to go).

 Some run fast, some fast walk, and there’s everything in between.
 Soon a steep path winds up under a canopy of trees.
-Along with my fellow runners, I’m cheered by spectators, which is greatly appreciated but I feel like a fraud.
+Along with the competitors, I’m cheered by spectators, which is greatly appreciated but I feel like a fraud.

 At the top we part company; the racing numbers veer left (clockwise around the House), but I choose anti-clockwise.
-Somehow it makes more sense.
+Today it makes more sense.